solidi/writing/81-the-man-who-made-magic.md

 Yes, this was when men dominated the industry, but a steadfast leader, not a man, ran a toy company.
 At this moment, attitudes began to flex for something better.
 And, for a time, this toy company had no real competition.

+This story is about the inventor from this place.

 ---

 ## CHAPTER 1: A Place To Create

-**ENGINEERS SECURED THIER MEAL TICKETS** in secret teams invented by their aerospace companies.
+**ENGINEERS SECURED THEIR MEAL TICKETS** in secret teams invented by their aerospace companies.
 They were protected through intense interviews with those who forged the best technology.
 They embodied Prometheus, and there were no suits to push them around.

 Highly motivated and left to their devices, it was the place for a superior engineer.
 Code names were of animals, ghosts, and Gods.
 Icons were painted proudly on their endless aero hangars in each of their home bases.